 The medicinal benefits of Tremella extend to topical use.
 Want plump, supple skin?
 Look no further, this magical mushroom is rich in vitamin D, amino acids, minerals, and polysaccharides all needed to help your skin stay hydrated and radiant.
 Glucuronoxylomannan, a bio-active compound extracted from tremella is anti-inflammatory, pH independent, and safe for your skin.
 One study found that polysaccharide extracts from tremella were able to reduce skin pigmentation and protect against wrinkles induced by UVB rays.
 Another study found that tremella extracts also accelerate wound healing.

 We formulate 5YINA products with this healing mushroom for its anti-allergic properties and ability to provide intense hydration.
 Snow mushrooms bind up to 500 times its weight in water, making this an extraordinary hydrating powerhouse.
-Compounds extracted from snow mushroom tend to be smaller than most hyaluronic acids so technically it can penetrate the skin more easily.

 For plump, bouncy skin inside-out, look out for this magical mushroom in these 5YINA treasures and make yourself a Tremella tonic.